neo4j-contrib/twitter-neo4j/docker/design/dmcheck-parallel/dmcheck_design.md

 * System should have minimal load on DB while its processing
 * System should have a resonable maximum wait time for processing any user openDM once it marked for processing.
 For non-marked, user, its fine as user can assing if needed.
 * System should be able to scale with reasonable limit.
 Limit should be advertised
+* System should avoid giving same user list to multiple clients.
+However, for performance, it may be accepted, but should not be a practice.

 ##  3. <a name='Architecture'></a>Architecture